needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 For technical, security, and privacy reasons, visionOS does not allow Metal-based shaders or other low level shading languages to run when using AR passthrough.

 ## Debugging shader graphs
+PolySpatial provides two methods useful for debugging shader graph conversion when using [Play to Device](PlayToDevice.md) to test your scenes on the visionOS simulator/device.
-Shader graphs that are modified and saved while in play mode when using [Play to Device](PlayToDevice.md) will be updated immediately and retransferred.
+* First, shader graphs that are modified and saved while in play mode will be updated immediately and retransferred.
 Materials using them will reflect the saved changes automatically.
+* Second, when connected to the Play to Device app, the shader graph editor will provide a `Preview Selection on Device` toggle in its menu bar.
+When that option is enabled and any single node or edge is selected, the value of that edge (or the first output of the node) will be rendered as the (unlit) output color in any materials that use the shader.
+Selecting a different node or edge will immediately update the result.
+This allows dynamic inspection of different intermediate values within the shader graph.

 ## Texture limitations
 When sampling textures in shader graphs, note that the sampler state (filter, wrap modes) associated with the texture itself is ignored.
 Instead, you must use the `Sampler State` node to control how the texture is sampled if you want to use a mode other than the default (linear filtering, repeat wrap mode).